dart-lang/site-www/src/guides/libraries/_dart-html-tour.md

 ```

 The message event handler receives a [MessageEvent][] object.
-This object’s `data` field has the data from the server.
+This object's `data` field has the data from the server.

 #### Handling WebSocket events

 Your app can handle the following WebSocket events: open, close, error,
 and (as shown earlier) message.
-Here’s an example of a method that
+Here's an example of a method that
 creates a WebSocket object and registers handlers for open, close,
 error, and message events: